beevil/surveyhelper/README.md

 Now every time you open an .csv or .fbk in Sublime Text the context highlighting will show.

 Recommended for the "Monokai" color scheme.

+This file's context highlighting is based off of the Civil 3D field codes located in c3d_coding.txt in this repo.